semmjon/pugz/README.md

 If pugz chokes on some of your large files that you are willing to share, please fill a issue !

-- Right now, the code is a mix between the old libdeflate code base (C with gotos) and prototyped C++.
+- Right now, the code is a mix between the libdeflate code base (C with gotos) and prototyped C++.
 Currently it is mostly organized as a header library.
 However since the source is quite large, we don't think this is the best distribution for it.
 The middle-ground would be a PIMPL approach with a virtual ABI and some utility wrappers.

+- Only text files with characters in the range `['\t', '~']` are supported.
+There is two reasons for that: less false positives when scanning the bitstream for a deflate block, and allows to encode unresolved back-references on 8bits along with the decompressed text.
+Both are optional optimizations, so a binary mode is eventually conceivable.

 - Proper error handling is non existent (relies on assertions).
+Propagating errors between threads can be hard but it must be done eventually.

 - Blocked/multipart gzip is not currently supported. (support planned)

-- Could generate/use an index file for faster random access.
+- Could generate/use an index file for faster random access in two+ passes scenario.

 ## License